 The mission of the Joint Program is to train professors of environmental law and related fields in the potential for better understanding environmental policy through the lenses of property rights and political economy.
 Initially the Joint Program on Economics, Law, and the Environment will conduct two annual events, one “LEC-PERC Workshop on Environmental Economics for Law Professors” and the other “Research Roundtable on Applications of Economics to Environmental Law and Policy.”

 The “LEC-PERC Workshop on Environmental Economics for Law Professors” will bring together environmental law professors from across the country for a three-day event designed to teach the basic principles of the economic way of thinking and to apply those principles to a variety of topics taught in environmental law courses.
 The first of these will be held on October 2-6, 2013 in Big Sky, Montana.
+The second will be held in Duck Key, Florida from December 6 - 10, 2014.

 Six to eight economics and law professors will be commissioned to write papers for the “Research Roundtable on Applications of Economics to Environmental Law and Policy.”
 These papers will be focused on a topic of mutual interest to authors and discussants with a goal of encouraging publishable research applicable to the Joint Program’s mission.
 The first of these roundtables will focus on “Environmental Federalism” and will be held on October 17-20, 2013, at Case Western Reserve University.